How can I troubleshoot an AppStream 2.0 image builder that is stuck in Pending status?

 In Active Directory, verify whether a new computer object was created in the correct organizational units (OUs).

-If there is a new object, the image builder instance will be available soon.
+If there is a new object, then the image builder instance will be available soon.

 If the computer object isn't created, then the image builder stays in Pending state.
 To troubleshoot this issue, first confirm that all required service account permissions are granted.
 Then, verify that the following directory configuration details in your AppStream 2.0 Directory Config object are correct: